The Machine Stops

 Blending the feel of a classic text with the intimacy of personal expression, this edition transforms reading into a tactile act of insight, reflection, and creative discovery.

-A Path Into Reflection
+Science Fiction Short Stories: A Path Into Reflection

-Themes That Demand Attention
+Utopian and Dystopian Fiction: Themes That Demand Attention

-The Story in Full
+Short Stories That Endure: The Text in Full

-Essays That Open Doors
+Speculative Fiction: Essays That Open Doors

-The Wider Horizon
+The Wider Horizon of Utopian Fiction and Human Meaning

 Why Read The Machine Stops This Way?